 - 1. Determine the source of exposure. - 2.
-Determine the path the contaminant follows to reach the faculty, staff and students. - 3.
-Determine the work pattern and use of personal protective equipment.
+Determine the path the contaminant follows to reach the employee - 3.
+Determine the employee's work pattern and use of personal protective equipment.

 5.2.1 Administrative Controls

 Methods of controlling employee exposures to contaminants by job rotation, work assignment or time periods away from contaminant.
 Examples include Standard Operating Procedures, Chemical Hygiene Plan, and Safety Manuals.